-For temporary conditions, it is assumed to dam the stream and divert the flow by pipes or pump.
+For temporary conditions, it will be necessary to divert stream flow by upstream diversion dam, and either bypass pipes or a pump.
 Five (5) 1.0’ diameter smooth pipes were evaluated to divert flow through a dam and work area for approximately 230’ which resulted in minor increase above existing water surface elevations of 0.28’.
 This increase is still beneath the dam device and does not adversely impact the stream or adjacent properties.
 A pump scenario is thought to be the most feasible for construction with the top of dam device set at 1.0’ above the STD elevation at the culvert inlet, or 965.36.

 Hydraulic Conclusions and Recommendations